Submit an Abstract

 - Presenter name and contact information

-- List of authors including name, affiliation, and email addresses
+- List of co-authors including name, affiliation, and email addresses

 - Abstract – 500 word maximum, ascii text only

-- Indicate if you want the abstract to also be considered for the Pre-Conference Workshop and Poster Sessions
+- Indicate if you want the abstract to also be considered for the Pre-Conference Workshop, Poster Sessions or Swifties

 Abstracts are selected by a peer review panel based on: